-It came to me in the moment, during a fairly recent coaching conversation with a client, it’s just something that popped into my head as a way of getting this client to see things differently.
+It came to me at the moment, during a fairly recent coaching conversation with a client, it’s just something that popped into my head as a way of getting this client to see things differently.

 I originally used this analogy with a sunset, however, upon writing this post I decided a sunrise would be more fitting.
 It is meant to describe that how you see anything is only a product of your own thinking.

 I asked how they would like to feel when they wake up in the morning to envision their day and the word “energized” came to their mind.
 Knowing that nothing outside of us can make us feel any which way towards our day I got on the topic of perspective.
 “TO-DO’ lists start in our heads as does our obligation to follow through on them.
-How we see our day when we first wake up in the morning is all in our head too.
+How we see our day when we first wake up in the morning is all in our heads too.

 One Sunrise, Two Symbols